systemctl — Control the systemd system and service manager

 files that modify the specified units, as well as any user-configured unit file that overrides a matching

 vendor supplied unit file.
-Specifically, for a unit "foo.service
+Specifically, for a unit "foo.service" the matching directories

 removed, too.
 Note that if a unit file has no vendor-supplied version (i.e. is only defined below